 The influx of European blockbusters hit American cinemas in the 1950s.
-Then, the American cigar smoking public fell in love with the jaunty, quick little smokes featured on screen.
+Then, the American cigar-smoking public fell in love with the jaunty, quick little smokes featured on screen.
 They enjoyed tremendous popularity in Europe, particularly among the working class who smoked one during a lunch break.
 Their popularity waned in the 1960s through the 1980s, though.
-This was mostly due to aggressive marketing campaigns from the United States cigarette industry.
+This was mostly due to aggressive American cigarette industry marketing campaigns.

 Are Cigarillos Made Different From Cigars?

 Today, cigarillo makers create these little smokes, most often using machines.
 The cigars of many leading brands feature an all-tobacco wrapper.
 However, these same cigars may also contain up to 25% cellulose in their homogenized binder.
 Although purists often scoff at the homogenized binder, it provides a more even burn when lit.
 It also is what makes cigarillos a very cost-effective smoke!
 While there are no specifics for the size and shape, typical cigarillos are between three and four inches long.
 They also offer a slight taper, not to be confused with torpedoes.

 Because of their small size, cigarillos offer a perfect, quick smoke.
 In fact, they are often flavored and used as an after-dinner “snack” in lieu of dessert.
 Henri Winterman’s Café Crème cigarillo is one of the top-selling brands in the world.
 Duty-free airport shops often feature it.
 In the United States, Swisher Sweets have been a longtime favorite.
 They are often featured in TV Westerns and on the big screen as the smoke of choice by gruff leading men.

 The Renaissance of Little Smokes